-The dealer did as he was told, and after making a turn or two, won the bet and reached out on the layout and picked up the roll of bills and deposited them in the money-drawer.
-Morris instantly made a kick and claimed that the cards were crooked, and demanded the return of his money.
-The dealer said that he could not give back the money, as he was only working for wages, but advised him to wait until Mr.Earp returned, and then explain matters to him, and as he was the proprietor of the game he would perhaps straighten the matter up.
-In a little while, Wyatt returned, and Morris was on hand to tell him about the squabble with the dealer, and incidentally ask for the return of the money he had bet and lost.
+The dealer did as he was told and, after making a turn or two, won the bet, reached out on the layout, picked up the roll of bills, and deposited them in the money drawer.
+Morris instantly made a kick and claimed that the cards were crooked and demanded the return of his money.
+The dealer said that he could not give back the money, as he was only working for wages, but advised him to wait until Mr.Earp returned and then explain matters to him, and as he was the proprietor of the game, he would perhaps straighten the matter up.
+In a little while, Wyatt returned, and Morris was on hand to tell him about the squabble with the dealer and incidentally ask for the return of the money he had bet and lost.

-Wyatt told him to wait a minute and he would speak to the dealer about it; if things were as he represented he would see what could be done about it.
+Wyatt told him to wait a minute, and he would speak to the dealer about it; if things were as he represented, he would see what could be done about it.
 Wyatt stepped over to the dealer and asked him about the trouble with Morris.
 The dealer explained the matter and assured Wyatt that there was nothing wrong with the cards and that Morris had lost his money fairly and squarely.
-By this time the house was pretty well filled up, as it got noised about that Morris and Earp were likely to have trouble.
+By this time, the house was pretty well filled up, as it got noised that Morris and Earp were likely to have trouble.
 A crowd had gathered in anticipation of seeing a little fun.
-Wyatt went over to where Morris was standing and stated that the dealer had admitted cheating him out of his money and that he felt very much like returning it on that account; but said Wyatt — “You are looked upon in this part of the country as a bad man, and if I was to give you back your money you would say as soon as I left town, that you made me do it, and for that reason I will keep the money.”
-Morris said no more about the matter, and after inviting Wyatt to have a cigar, returned to his own house, and in a day or so left the camp.
+Wyatt went over to where Morris was standing and stated that the dealer had admitted cheating him out of his money and that he felt very much like returning it on that account; but said Wyatt — “You are looked upon in this part of the country as a bad man, and if I were to give you back your money you would say as soon as I left town, that you made me do it, and for that reason, I will keep the money.”
+Morris said no more about the matter and, after inviting Wyatt to have a cigar, returned to his own house and, in a day or so, left the camp.

 Lost his Reputation in the Camp

-The course pursued by Earp on this occasion was undoubtedly the proper one-in fact the only one-able to preserve his reputation and self-respect.
-It would not have been necessary for him to have killed Morris in order to have sustained his reputation, and very likely that was the very last thing he had in mind at the time, for he was not one of those human tigers who delighted in shedding blood just for the fun of the thing.
-He never, at any time in his career, resorted to the pistol excepting in cases where such a course was absolutely necessary.
+The course pursued by Earp on this occasion was undoubtedly the proper one-in fact, the only one able to preserve his reputation and self-respect.
+It would not have been necessary for him to have killed Morris to have sustained his reputation, and very likely, that was the very last thing he had in mind at the time, for he was not one of those human tigers who delighted in shedding blood just for the fun of the thing.
+He never resorted to the pistol at any time in his career except in cases where such a course was absolutely necessary.
 Wyatt could scrap with his fists and had often taken all the fight out of bad men, as they were called, with no other weapons than those provided by Nature.

-There were few men in the West who could whip Earp in a rough-and-tumble fight 30 years ago, and I suspect that he could give a tough youngster a hard tussle right now, even if he is 61 years of age.
-In all probability had Morris been known as a peaceable citizen, he would have had his money returned when he asked for it, as Wyatt never cared much for money; but being known as a man with a reputation as a gunfighter, his only chance to get his money back lay in his ability to “do” Earp, and that was a job he did not care to tackle.
+Few men in the West could whip Earp in a rough-and-tumble fight 30 years ago, and I suspect that he could give a tough youngster a hard tussle right now, even if he is 61 years of age.
+In all probability, had Morris been known as a peaceable citizen, he would have had his money returned when he asked for it, as Wyatt never cared much for money; but being known as a man with a reputation as a gunfighter, his only chance to get his money back lay in his ability to “do” Earp, and that was a job he did not care to tackle.

-I have known Wyatt Earp since early in the seventies, and have seen him tried out under circumstances which made the test of manhood supreme.
-He landed in Wichita, Kansas in 1872, being then about 26 years old, and weighing in the neighborhood of one hundred and sixty pounds, all of it muscle.
-He stood six feet in height, with light blue eyes, and a complexion bordering on the blonde.
-He was born at Monmouth, Illinois, of a clean strain of American breeding, and served in an Iowa regiment the last three years of the Civil War, although he was only a boy at the time.
-He always arrayed himself on the side of law and order, and on a great many occasions, at the risk of his life, rendered valuable service in upholding the majesty of the law in those communities in which he lived.
+I have known Wyatt Earp since early in the seventies and have seen him tried out under circumstances that made the test of manhood supreme.
+He landed in Wichita, Kansas, in 1872, then about 26 years old, and weighed in the neighborhood of one hundred and sixty pounds, all of it muscle.
+He stood six feet in height, with light blue eyes and a complexion bordering on the blonde.
+He was born in Monmouth, Illinois, of a clean strain of American breeding and served in an Iowa regiment for the last three years of the Civil War, although he was only a boy then.
+He always arrayed himself on the side of law and order, and on many occasions, at the risk of his life, rendered valuable service in upholding the majesty of the law in those communities in which he lived.
 In the spring of 1876, he was appointed Assistant City Marshal of Dodge City, Kansas, which was then the largest shipping point in the North for the immense herds of Texas cattle that were annually driven from Texas to the northern markets.
 Wyatt’s reputation for courage and coolness was well known to many of the citizens of Dodge City — in fact, it was his reputation that secured for him the appointment of Assistant City Marshal.

-While he invariably went armed, he seldom had occasion to do any shooting in Dodge City, and only once do I now recall when he shot to kill, and that was at a drunken cowboy, who rode up to a Variety Theatre where Eddie Foy, the now-famous comedian, was playing an engagement.
-The cowboy rode right by Wyatt, who was standing outside the main entrance to the show shop, but evidently he did not notice him else he would not in all probability have acted as he did.
+While he invariably went armed, he seldom needed to do any shooting in Dodge City, and only once do I now recall when he shot to kill, and that was at a drunken cowboy, who rode up to a Variety Theatre where Eddie Foy, the now-famous comedian, was playing an engagement.
+The cowboy rode right by Wyatt, who was standing outside the main entrance to the show shop, but evidently, he did not notice him else he would not, in all probability, have acted as he did.

 An Incident not on the Program

 The building in which the show was being given was one of those pine-board affairs that were in general use in frontier towns.
-A bullet fired from a Colts 45 caliber pistol would go through a half-dozen such buildings, and this the cowboy knew.
-Whether it was Foy’s act that angered him, or whether he had been jilted by one of the chorus we never learned; at any rate he commenced bombarding the side of the building directly opposite the stage upon which Eddy Foy was at that very moment reciting that beautifully pathetic poem entitled “Kalamazoo in Michigan.”
-The bullets tore through the side of the building scattering pieces of the splintered pine-boards in all directions.
+A bullet fired from a Colts 45 caliber pistol would go through a half-dozen such buildings, which the cowboy knew.
+Whether it was Foy’s act that angered him or whether he had been jilted by one of the choruses, we never learned; at any rate, he commenced bombarding the side of the building directly opposite the stage upon which Eddy Foy was at that very moment reciting that beautifully pathetic poem entitled “Kalamazoo in Michigan.”
+The bullets tore through the side of the building, scattering pieces of the splintered pine boards in all directions.
 Foy evidently thought the cowboy was after him, for he did not tarry long in the line of fire.

 The cowboy succeeded in firing three shots before Wyatt got his pistol in action.
-Wyatt missed at the first shot, which was probably due to the fact that the horse the cowboy was riding kept continually plunging around, which made it rather a hard matter to get a bead on him.
+Wyatt missed at the first shot, which was probably because the horse the cowboy was riding kept continually plunging around, making it rather a hard matter to get a bead on him.
 His second shot, however, did the work, and the cowboy rolled off his horse and was dead by the time the crowd reached him.

 Wyatt’s career in and around Tombstone, Arizona, in the early days of that bustling mining camp was perhaps the most thrilling and exciting of any he ever experienced in the thirty-five years he has lived on the lurid edge of civilization.
 He had four brothers beside himself who wagoned it into Tombstone as soon as it had been announced that gold had been discovered in the camp.